 For example, below are a few of my favorite portfolios.
 They don’t try to be overly impressive with just the visual layer.
 They just show enough information to get a taste of what products a designer was working on, without a ton of hard to follow details.

 A portfolio is, of course, much better with pictures or videos but an extreme version of a portfolio can even be as simple as some plain text with links.

 When I applied for a Design Lead position at Intercom, my portfolio was terribly outdated and I was too busy at work to update it.
 I decided to apply the 80/20 rule and asked if I could simply send links to my most recent work, and luckily the recruiting team agreed.

 I ended up sending this plain text email:

-Of course, I eventually went into much more detail with the Product Design team at Intercom, but just this simple email was enough to start the conversation, the whole point of a portfolio.
+Of course, I eventually went into much more detail with the Product Design team at Intercom, but just this simple email was enough to start the conversation, the whole point of a product design portfolio.

-Even if you haven’t had the opportunity to work on well known products, this type of portfolio can work for you.
+Even if you haven’t had the opportunity to work on well-known products, this type of product design portfolio can work for you.
 Start with a few links to your products in the wild, along with a short description.
 Go a bit further and include a few words about the problem you were solving, how you tackled it, and what’s noteworthy about your solution.
 That alone can convey so much more of what the real product is about than fancy screenshots or prolonged articles about the process.